You are viewing the VRF v2 guide.

-These variables depend on current network conditions, your specified limit on callback gas, and the number of random values in your request.
+The gas price depends on current network conditions.
+The callback gas depends on your callback function, and the number of random values in your request.
 The cost of each request is final only after the transaction is complete, but you define the limits you are willing to spend for the request with the following variables:

 Gas lane: The maximum gas price you are willing to pay for a request in wei.
 Define this limit by specifying the appropriate

 keyHash in your request.
 The limits of each gas lane are important for handling gas price spikes when Chainlink VRF bumps the gas price to fulfill your request quickly.

 Callback gas limit: Specifies the maximum amount of gas you are willing to spend on the callback request.
 Define this limit by specifying the